Employer Media Kit

 Break Through Tech DC builds a strong community around the students we serve and offers academic and career-readiness programs to help them take the first steps toward a tech-oriented college education.
 Read an overview of our programs.

-Break Through Tech DC at UMD is administered by will be administered by the Iribe Initiative for Inclusion and Diversity in Computing in partnership with the College of Computer, Mathematical, and Natural Sciences (CMNS) and the College of Information Studies (iSchool) at the University of Maryland, College Park.
+Break Through Tech DC at UMD is administered by the Iribe Initiative for Inclusion and Diversity in Computing in partnership with the College of Computer, Mathematical, and Natural Sciences (CMNS) and the College of Information Studies (iSchool) at the University of Maryland, College Park.

 The University of Maryland, College Park is the state’s flagship university and one of the nation’s preeminent public research universities.